Adversarial Tokenization: Proofs

 Here, note that we can choose any number of tokens in $\bm{v}$ to delete, as long as (1) two and exactly two insertions are used, and (2) the inserted tokens respect the token length bound $c$.
 In short, we are allowed to perform the following operation twice: delete $k$ consecutive tokens $(v_i,v_{i+1},v_{i+2},\dots,v_{i+k})$ such that $\sum_{j=i}^{i+k}|v_j|\leq c$ from $\bm{v}$, and insert a single new token $v'_i\defeq v_i\circ v_{i+1}\circ v_{i+2}\circ\dots\circ v_{i+k}$ at position $i$.
 For example, suppose $c=10$

 the tokenization on the right-hand side has distance two from the tokenization on the left-hand side.
 Also note that we are free to leave any token unchanged while we delete other tokens and insert a new token corresponding to the concatenation of deleted tokens (token \str{abc} in the above example).
-Given this operation, it is sufficient to note that we can perform this in at most $|\bm{v}|\cdot c$ different ways for the first time we apply it, and again $(|\bm{v}|-1)\cdot c$ for the second one, giving us a $\bigo(|\bm{v}|^2)$ upper bound.
+Given this operation, it is sufficient to note that we can perform this in at most $|\bm{v}|\cdot c$ different ways for the first time we apply it, and again $(|\bm{v}|-1)\cdot c$ for the second one, giving us a $\bigo(|\bm{v}|^2)$ upper bound for $\bm{U}^\leq$ and thus an overall upper bound of $|\Ne(\bm{v})|=\bigo(|\bm{v}|^2)$.

 Notably, if $\bm{v}$ is the shortest tokenization, then $\Ne(\bm{v})$ will contain both $\bm{U}^>$ and

 which, while its size is still quadratic, is in practice much smaller than $\bm{U}^\leq$.
 The canonical tokenization is usually the shortest tokenization, and thus we can measure both the practical lower and upper bound, as well as the average case by sampling tokenizations uniformly from the MDD. \Cref{fig:neighborhood_size} shows practical bounds and average case for the \llama{} tokenizer. \end{proof}